Defensive Rebalancing for Automated Market Makers: Introduction

 The state resulting from this \emph{rebalancing} has three interesting properties.
 First, arbitrage across $\cA,\cB,\cC$ has become impossible: no circular trade results in a profit.
-Second, rebalancing has improved the liquidity levels of \emph{all three} CFMMs (each went from 3 to 4).
-Third, any subsequent rebalancing will reduce some CFMM's liquidity.
-The first condition improves social welfare by harmonizing exchange rates, the second improves individual welfare because higher liquidity implies lower price slippage, making that CFMM more attractive to traders.
+Second, rebalancing has improved the liquidity levels of \emph{all three} CFMMs (each went from 3 to 4), without reducing the value of any CFMM's assets (in a sense formalized below).
+Third, no subsequent rebalancing can increase one CFMM's liquidity without reducing another's.
+The first condition improves social welfare by harmonizing exchange rates; the second improves individual welfare because higher liquidity implies lower price slippage, making that CFMM more attractive to traders.
 The third condition means individual welfare cannot be further improved.

-This paper shows that the first and third conditions are equivalent, and the second is a kind of benevolent side-effect of establishing those conditions.
+This paper shows that the first and third conditions are equivalent, and the second follows as a consequence of the others.
 As explained in \Cref{model}, a \emph{configuration} is the global state of a network of CFMMs.
 A configuration is \emph{arbitrage-free} if no agent can make a profit simply by executing a sequence of trades.
 As noted, a \emph{rebalancing} is a set of direct transfers from one CFMM pool directly to another.
-A configuration $c$ is \emph{Pareto efficient} (under rebalancing) if any rebalancing starting from $c$ reduces some CFMM's liquidity.
+A configuration $c$ is \emph{Pareto efficient} (under rebalancing) if any rebalancing starting from $c$ that increases one CFMM's liquidity must reduce another's.
 In \Cref{pareto}, we show that \emph{the arbitrage-free configurations are precisely the Pareto-efficient configurations}.
+In short, the Pareto-efficient configurations are exactly those that eliminate arbitrage opportunities while preserving or improving every participating CFMM's liquidity.

-This equivalence has several implications. \begin{itemize} \item From any arbitrage-prone configuration, there exist rebalancings that simultaneously eliminate arbitrage exposure and strictly increase some CFMMs' liquidities without decreasing the others'. \item One could provide ``rebalancing as a service'' where a set of participating CFMMs periodically check whether their configuration is arbitrage-prone.
-If so, they agree on a rebalancing that simultaneously protects them from arbitrage and renders their liquidity levels Pareto-efficient.
+This equivalence has several implications. \begin{itemize} \item From any arbitrage-prone configuration, there exist rebalancings that simultaneously eliminate arbitrage exposure and strictly increase some CFMMs' liquidities without decreasing the others'. \item One could provide ``rebalancing as a service'' where a set of participating CFMMs periodically check whether their configuration is arbitrage prone.
+If so, they agree on a rebalancing that simultaneously protects them from arbitrage and renders their liquidity levels Pareto efficient.